-A properly fitted harness can make walks safer and more comfortable, especially for dogs who pull or try to back out of gear.
+A properly fitted harness can make walks safer and more comfortable—especially for dogs who pull or try to back out of gear.
 The key is fit and supervision.

-Important: If your dog seems painful, is limping, has skin sores, or you see swelling or bleeding, stop using the gear and contact your veterinarian.
+Safety note: If your dog seems painful, is limping, has skin sores, or you see swelling or bleeding, stop using the gear and contact your veterinarian.

 Key takeaways

-Quick harness fit checklist
+Quick harness fit checklist (do this every time)

 - Measure first: measure the base of the neck (where it meets the shoulders) and the widest part of the chest (usually behind the front legs).